-Did someone recommend you to make a Fuel Induction Service?
+Did someone recommend you to do a Fuel Induction Service to your car?

 The Fuel induction service is not very known for most people, and there are a lot of questions about this if it improves the efficiency of your engine or not.